BubbleDog2022/Silver/README.md

 **Required Must-have Stories**

-* User logs in to access registeration data for further actions
+* User logs in and logs out
-* User sets an alarm to inform the pass time
-* Real-time tracking of empty spots
+* User sees basic info
+* User sees registration info
+* User sees schedule
-* User views the past feedbacks about a class
+* User can search for a course

 **Optional Nice-to-have Stories**

-* Show a list of hot electives based on past data
+* Redirect user to ratemyprofessor.com when clicking on a professor name
+* Redirect user to a map when clicking on a location
-* hightlight 8 am classes
+* Hightlight 8 am classes

 ### 2. Screen Archetypes

 * Login
-   * User logs in with their UCSB Id and password
+   * User logs in with their ucsbNetId and password
-* Home
+* Information Screen
+   * User can see their name and email
-   * User can see a welcome message
+   * User can see their photo
-* Tracking page
-   * User can see the courses in track
+   * User can see their passtimes
-* Settings
-   * User can set whether to inform him or her when the pass time comes
-* Course search
+* Schedule Screen
+   * Allow users to view their schedules
-   * Type course number to search a course
+   * Redirect users to UCSB map when clicking on course location
+   * Redirect users to ratemyprofessor.com when clicking on professor name
-* Course info.
+* Course Search Screen
-   * Display the ratings of the professor
-   * Allow the user to keep track of the empty spots
+   * User can search for a course, find its location, check comments about the professor.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Home
-* Tracking
+* Info
-* Settings
+* Schedule
-* Course search
+* Curriculum

 **Flow Navigation** (Screen to Screen)

-* Forced Log-in -> Authentification -> Home
+* Forced Log-in -> Authentification -> Info
+* Schedule -> ratemyprofessor.com
+* Schedule -> Google Map
+* Curriculum -> Course Description -> ratemyprofessor.com
-* Course search -> Course info.
+* Curriculum -> Course Description -> Google Map

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]